 If you are freelancing in Germany you should have some background knowledge of how VAT works in the EU.
 Here is a guide to VAT for freelancers in Germany.

-Many freelancers in Germany file taxes and report VAT on their own.
-Here is a list of the top business expenses for your tax return as a freelancer in Germany.
+If you want to file a tax return at the end of the tax year, then here is a list of the top business expenses for your tax return as a freelancer in Germany.

 Taxes in a foreign country and language is not everyone’s cup of tea.
 As an expat you may find the tax system too complicated, and too difficult to manage by yourself.
 Before you start filing taxes your self, find out When should you consider getting a Steuerberater in Germany.

 There are budget-friendly alternatives as well.
-Read on what English tools you can use for filing your German expat taxes online for under 50€ per tax return.
+Read about English tools you can use for filing your German expat taxes online for under 50€ per tax return.

 Do you also blog about your expat adventures on the side?
 Here is how you pay taxes as a blogger in Germany.